Theory on variational high-dimensional tensor networks: Introduction

-In this paper, we study the emergent statistical properties of the high-dimensional random tensor-network states and the trainability of such variational ansatzes.
-In particular, we focus on the random tensor-network states proposed to generalize the canonical form of the matrix product states to higher dimensions \cite{Zaletel2020isometric}.
-This model takes advantages of efficient numerical methods~\cite{lin2021efficient, tomohiro2020isometric,tepaske2021three,Zaletel2020isometric,Haghshenas2022variational} and are related to a set of tensor-network states that can be experimentally prepared efficiently~\cite{wei2022generation,wei2022sequential}.
+In this paper, we study the emergent statistical properties of high-dimensional random tensor-network states and the trainability of such variational ansatzes.
+In particular, we focus on the random tensor-network states in an isometric form, which is a generalization of the canonical form for the matrix product states to higher dimensions \cite{Zaletel2020isometric}.
+Such models feature an advantage of enabling efficient numerical methods for contraction~\cite{lin2021efficient, tomohiro2020isometric,tepaske2021three,Zaletel2020isometric,Haghshenas2022variational} and are related to a set of tensor-network states that can be experimentally prepared in an efficient way~\cite{wei2022generation,wei2022sequential}.
 We rigorously analyze the statistical properties of such random high-dimensional tensor-network states by mapping the unitary integration into calculating the partition functions of classical Ising models in high dimensions.
-To handle the difficulty in computing such partition functions, we propose an powerful excited-spin-string (ESS) method, which is derived from counting the number of Polyominoes in a high-dimensional lattice \cite{golomb1996polyominoes}.
-With this method, we study the statistical properties of the random tensor-network states in a rigorous fashion, such as their normalization factor.
-Then, we explore the landscapes of different types of loss functions \cite{Mcclean2018Barren,Cerezo2021Higher,Sharma2020Trainability, Arrasmith2020Effect,Zhao2021Analyzing, Pesah2020Absence,Marrero2020Entanglement,Patti2020Entanglement,Holmes2021Barren,Uvarov2021Barren}.
+To handle the notorious difficulty in computing such partition functions, we propose a powerful excited-spin-string (ESS) method, which is derived from counting the number of polyominoes in a high-dimensional lattice \cite{golomb1996polyominoes}.
+With this method, we study the statistical properties of the random tensor-network states in a rigorous fashion, including their normalization factor, entanglement entropy, and typicality.
+In addition, we explore the landscapes of different types of loss functions for variational models based on tensor networks.
 For global loss functions, we prove that they suffer from barren plateaus in general.
-In contrast, for local loss functions, we prove that there is no barren plateau and the gradient decays exponentially with the distance between the region where the local observable acts and the site that hosts the derivative parameters.
+Whereas, for local loss functions, we prove that there is no barren plateau and the gradient decays exponentially with the distance between the region where the local observable acts and the site that hosts the derivative parameters.
 We also perform numerical simulations for the general 2D tensor networks to support our theoretical results.
+Our results establish a generic theory for variational high-dimensional tensor networks in a rigorous fashion, which would provide a valuable guide for both practical applications and future theoretical studies.